Client/Builder/Developer: Carl Freeman Retail

 A driveway was constructed in coordination with an adjacent shopping center to provide inter-connectivity as a solution to mitigate traffic on adjacent public roads.

-The center redesign incorporated the Americans with Disabilities Act (ADA) requirements for a center that predated the ADA law, and was not fully compliant.
-This led to walkway design solutions which included using landscape planters to separate complaint from non-compliant sidewalks, bringing the center into full ADA compliance.
+The center’s redesign incorporated Americans with Disabilities Act (ADA) requirements for a center that was built before the ADA law, and was not fully compliant.
+This led to walkway design solutions including using landscape planters to separate accessible from non-accessible sidewalks.
+Ultimately, the center was brought into full ADA compliance.

 GLW designed a community gathering place by adding special paving, site furniture, outdoor dining and public fountain.
 This space has become a community gathering node over the years including band concerts and art sales.

 GLW, provided engineering, surveying and landscape architecture and worked on a team that included a well known local artist and architect to conceptually design the building façade and community gathering places that reflect the agricultural history of Olney.
-As a result Olney Town Center is a thriving retail asset which incorporates a variety of restaurants, and retail services as well as a community node that is well populated with outdoor life especially during the summer months.
+As a result, Olney Town Center is a thriving retail asset which incorporates a variety of restaurants and retail services as well as a community node that is popular with shoppers especially during the summer months.

-This project also solved a long term issue by the shopping center property from FEMA flood maps, through FEMA Letter of Map Revisions (LOMR) when it was previously a stream valley.
+GLW also solved a long term flood mapping issue by removing the property from FEMA flood maps, through FEMA Letter of Map Revisions (LOMR) when it was previously a stream valley.